New York City public schools lawsuit.

 Prior to this lawsuit, the American Diabetes Association has actively advocated for students with diabetes in New York state and New York City, including supporting legislation in 2014 which expanded the rights of students with diabetes by permitting unlicensed personnel to administer glucagon and students with diabetes the right to manage their diabetes in school any place, any time.

 The lawsuit has been filed in federal court in the Eastern District of New York and requests that the judge order the New York City agencies to comply with federal law.

 This page will be updated with case documents and other important information as they become available.
-For the official press release regarding the lawsuit, visit the Newsroom.

 New York City Public Schools lawsuit documents

 - New York State Department of Education, Clarification on Insulin Pumps (March 2012)

 - New York State Department of Education, Office of Elementary, Middle, Secondary and Continuing Education, School Executive’s Bulletin: Blood Monitoring (Jan.
 2001)

 - New York Statewide School Health Services Center/New York State Department of Education, Levels of Assistance in Medication Delivery in the School Setting (September 2019)